keejelo/c_cpp_and_winapi_wrappers/README.md

 # C/C++ and Win32 wrappers
 Simple wrappers for C/C++ and Win32 API (Windows API)

 After many years I'm tired of writing the same code over and over again and "reinventing the wheel", feeling I never end up doing it in the same way.
-I now want to collect some of my codefiles here, making my own library sort of, for easier access and use (for my pet projects).<br>
+I now want to collect some of my codefiles here, making my own library sort of, for easier access and use (for my pet projects).
+Maybe others can find this useful also.<br>

 <br><br><br>
 Some good online resources: